steemit/smt-whitepaper/smt-manual/manual.md

 FAQ

-Q:  Where are the pretty pictures and graphs?

-A:  They're being worked on right now, and will exist in a future version of this paper.

 Q:  What is the relevance of constant portfolio ratio policy?

 A:  It may become a supported market maker policy in the future.